s6juncheng/BERTMHC/README.md

 (distinguished by the `MA` column in the input data).

 ## Prediction
 After model training, to predict with trained models, use `bertmhc predict`.
+The required columns are `[allele, mhc, peptide]`.
 ```
 bertmhc predict --data <test.csv.gz>
 --model <trained_model.pt>